Need to Max Out? 2025 IRA Contribution Deadline Is April 15

 At age 59½, you can make penalty-free, qualified withdrawals.

-You are not required to take money out at any age and can contribute as long as you have earned income.
+You are not required to withdraw money at any age, and you can contribute as long as you have earned income.

 Traditional IRA